 Decorate Your Bedroom & The Guest Bedroom

 For the master, we added garland, a vintage sign and a few festive oversized pillows.
 The furry throw really warmed up the space and decorating the nightstands with Christmas trinkets was a great tip!
 Nightstands are the perfect place to recycle old ornaments and any festive trees or Santas.
-I also added a cute tree in the corner of my room from Magnolia by Chip and Joanna Gaines, and it truly completed the space.
+I also added a sparse little Christmas tree in the corner of my room (remember, Charlie Brown?) and it truly completed the space.

 For the guestroom I did the same, keeping the current bedding, adding just a few festive and cozy pillows, a throw and mini trees to the nightstands and entryway.

-In the coming weeks, wreaths are going to be on sale!
+In the coming weeks, wreaths and garlands are going to be on sale!
 And that means it’s the best time to stock up on as many as you can!
 In addition to my front door, I like to add them down the stairs and on my rustic barn doors to my master bedroom.

 Use Ornaments As Place Settings